woss/fork-flyimg/README.md

 docker run -itd -p 8080:80 -v $PWD:/var/www/html --name flyimg flyimg
 ```

-The above command will make the Dockerfile run supervisord command which launches 2 processes: **nginx** and **php-fpm** and starts listening on port 8080.
+The above command will make the Dockerfile run s6-overlay command which launches 2 services: **nginx** and **php-fpm** and starts listening on port 80 on the container and port 8080 on the host.

 ## Testing Flyimg service